-Exploring Ancient Olympia: A Guide to the Birthplace of the Olympic Games
+Exploring Ancient Olympia in Greece: A Guide to the Birthplace of the Olympic Games

 Olympia is a 3.5 hour drive away from Athens and the drive is extremely straightforward.
 Because of its proximity to Athens, plenty of tour operators offer day trips to Olympia, but we were heading on to Meteora afterwards so decided to stay overnight.
 If you are planning on visiting Olympia, 1 full day is more than enough, in my opinion.